-Doctors and pediatricians do not usually recommend Benadryl products for babies or infants.
-However, in some circumstances, they will recommend supervised use of Benadryl for infants younger than 2 years old.
+Doctors and pediatricians do not usually recommend Benadryl products for infants.
+However, in some circumstances, they may recommend supervised use.

 Benadryl is a medicine used to relieve allergy symptoms including sneezing, itchiness, and skin rashes.

 Benadryl is available in several forms, some of which contain doses suitable for children aged 6 and over.
 In the United States, there are no specific products available for babies, infants, or children under the age of 6.

 There are, however, some formulations, such as creams, gels, and sprays, that are suitable for infants aged 2 and over.

 Read on for more information about the safety and risks of giving Benadryl to infants.

 Over-the-counter Benadryl products are only suitable for some age groups: